michaelmcdaniel/Authentication.SASToken/README.md

 # Authentication.SASToken
 Authentication library to protect endpoints using Shared Access Signatures (SASToken)

-SASTokens are composed of version, roles, signature, expiration and Id.
+SASTokens can be composed of unique identifier, version, roles [or permissions], signature, expiration, start time, resource, ip [or range] and/or scheme.
 Signatures are generated from a secret using HMACSHA256 where the version describes the information used to populate the signature data.
-In the simplest form, the signature includes the Uri, roles and the expiration of the token.
+In the simplest form, the signature includes the Uri and the expiration of the token.
 The Id specifies which secret to use to generate the signature.
-When validating the server will take it's own information and generate a signature to compare with what the client has sent.
-Roles can be used to add additional security to endpoints requiring specific permissions.
+When validating, the server will take it's own information about the request and generate a signature to compare with what the client has sent.
+Roles, resource, allowed ip addresses, and schemes can be used to add additional security to endpoints.

 Tokens are verified using a **SASTokenKey** which contains all the properties of a SASToken with the addition of the Uri and secret used to generate the signature.
 Generated secrets are 32 bytes, base64 encoded.